Rein Otsason: Estonian Credit Bank

 Otsason started to work on creating his own bank.
 The commercial bank known as Estonian Credit Bank (Eesti Krediidipank) was established on 15 March 1992.
-Otsason was the leader of the bank from its establishment till his death, first as the Chairman of the Board and since 2000 as the Chairman of the Council.
+Otsason was the leader of the bank from its establishment till his death, first as the Chairman of the Board and post 2000 as the Chairman of the Council.
 He and his wife Valentina Otsason were also the main shareholders of the Estonian Credit Bank.
-Using his extensive knowledge and connections he managed to maintain the bank even during the economical and financial crisis of 1997–1999 when numerous small financial institutions went bankrupt.
+Using his extensive knowledge and connections, he managed to maintain the bank even during the 1998 Russian financial crisis, when numerous small financial institutions went bankrupt.

-As the President of the Estonian Credit Bank he was also a board member of the Estonian Banking Association (Eesti Pangaliit).
+As the President of the Estonian Credit Bank, he was also a board member of the Estonian Banking Association (Eesti Pangaliit).

 In 2003, Otsason started co-operation with the Bank of Moscow, which obtained 18.69% of the shares of the Estonian Credit Bank through its subsidiary company Latvian Business Bank.
-After Otsason's death, the Latvian Business Bank became a major shareholder of the Estonian Credit Bank, obtaining 60% of shares on 2 August 2005.
+After Otsason's death, on 20 October 2004, in Tallinn, the Latvian Business Bank became a major shareholder of the Estonian Credit Bank, obtaining 60% of shares on 2 August 2005.